chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Impressions of Munich

 > How do you like Munich so far?
-> What's your impression of Munich?
-> How are you finding life in Munich?

 I really love Munich!
 It's been a great experience living here so far.